RarelyCharlie/rarelycharlie.github.io/_draft/editor.md

 ### Apple iOS
 Instructions for enhancing the editor in an Apple iOS web browser are not available yet.
 They are expected to be available by the middle of January 2019.

+### Using the enhancement

+The enhanced editor replaces the normal editor in the forums in new threads, replies to threads, and replies to posts.
+Ideally, it should replace the editor used when moderating posts, but this is uncertain at the time of writing.

+It replaces the feed editor.

+It does not replace the profile (About You or "bio") editor in your My Settings page.

+When replying in a forum thread, you can scroll up and down the thread, and you can copy text from the thread to paste in your reply.
+If you lose your place, the Post to Thread button at the top, any Reply button anywhere in the thread link directly to the reply you are typing.

 ### Removing the enhancement
 If you want to remove the enhancement, you can temporarily disable the script or you can delete it.
 You can also disable or delete Tampermonkey.